Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

     [the limits specified in the LUMI documentation](https://docs.lumi-supercomputer.eu/storage/#lumi-network-file-system-disk-storage-areas).

-    If you run out of billing units for compute or storage, only the instance that granted your project can help you, so contact the LUMI-BE help desk for LUMI-BE projects and CSC for EuroHPC projects on the email addresses mentioned above.
+    If you run out of billing units for compute or storage, only the instance that granted your project can help you, your resource allocator for local projects and access@eurohpc-ju.europa.eu for EuroHPC projects (CSC EuroHPC support at lumi-customer-accounts@csc.fi cannot help you directly for project extensions and increase of billing units).

     Projects cannot be extended past one year unless the granting instance is willing to take a charge on the annual budget for the remaining billing units.

-    As a rule, for LUMI-BE projects we will not increase the CPU or GPU billing units.
-However, as for now we have plenty of storage billing units compared to demand and as we understand that it takes time for the user community to get used to working with storage billing units, we're rather flexible in increasing those.

 -   The LUST cannot do much complete software installations but often can give useful advice and do some of the work.

-    In LUMI-BE we have some resources, though mostly for VSC users.

-    Note however that the LUST or LUMI-BE team may not even be allowed to help you due to software license restrictions.
+    Note however that the LUST may not even be allowed to help you due to software license restrictions.
-    Similarly, the LUMI-BE team can only produce an install recipe if we have no access to your project, and though the LUST has technically speaking a zone where they can install software on the system, this is only done for software that the LUST can properly support and that is of interest to a wide enough audience.
+    Moreover, LUST has technically speaking a zone where they can install software on the system, but this is only done for software that the LUST can properly support across system updates and that is of interest to a wide enough audience.
     It is also not done for software where many users may want a specifically customised installation.
     Neither is it done for software that LUST cannot sufficiently test themselves.

--   Both the LUST and LUMI-BE team can help with questions regarding compute and storage use.
+-   The LUST can help with questions regarding compute and storage use.
     LUST provides L1 and basic L2 support.
 These are basically problems that can solved in hours rather than days or weeks.
-LUMI-BE has some resources to offer more advanced L2 and some L3 support, but most of these resources are for users eligible for VSC-use only currently.
+More advanced support has to come from other channels though, including support efforts from your local organisation, EuroHPC Centres of Excellence, EPICURE, ...

--   The LUST can help with analysing the source of crashes or poor performance (with the emphasis on help as they rarely have all the application knowledge required to dig deep).
+-   The LUST can help with analysing the source of crashes or poor performance, with the emphasis on help as they rarely have all the application knowledge required to dig deep.
-    There are some resources within LUMI-BE also, again mostly on the VSC side.
+    And it will still require a significant effort from your side also.

--   However, neither LUST nor the LUMI-BE help desk is a debugging service (though of course we do take responsibility for code that we developed)
+-   However, LUST is not a debugging service (though of course we do take responsibility for code that we developed).

 -   The LUST has some resources for work on porting and optimising codes to/for AMD GPUs via porting calls and hackathons respectively.

-    VSC also has some resources, but not the same level of access to experts from HPE or AMD to assist.
+But we are not a general code porting and optimisation service.
+And even in the porting call projects, you are responsible for doing the majority of the work, LUST only supports.

--   Neither help desk can do your science or solve your science problems though.
+-   The LUST cannot do your science or solve your science problems though.

 Remember: